-Summer camp is an amazing experience for kids to take part in and we want to help make it a smooth trip, for both them, and for you as parents.
-This blog gives you an insight into the rules at camp as well as helping you pack and prepare.
+Summer camp is an amazing experience for kids to take part in and we want it to be a smooth trip from start to end.
+This blog is here to give you an insight into the rules at camp, what to pack and some other useful bits of information to help you prepare.
 Anything we’ve missed?
 Just give us a call and we will be happy to help.

 Medical Forms and Information